secretstartups/handbook/support/workflows/account_changes.html.md

 ### Impersonating

-Impersonating a user is considered as taking action on account because it updates **Last sign-in IP** and **Last sign-in at** to the user impersonating.
+Impersonating a user is considered as taking action on account because it updates **Current sign-in IP:** and **Current sign-in at** to the user impersonating.